-Ranked second in the United States since 2016, the UT Master of Fine Arts program in printmaking has spent more than two decades among the nation’s elite programs.
+Ranked among the top five programs in the United States since the early 2000s, UT’s Master of Fine Arts program in printmaking has spent more than two decades among the nation’s elite programs.

 The training ground is UT’s 4,500-square-foot printshop, where students etch designs into metal plates, slather printing rollers with ink, and create everything from posters to fine art.

-The UT professors educate students in new technology, such as InDesign and Photoshop, which are incorporated with traditional methods, from stone lithography to intaglio.
+The professors educate students in technology such as Adobe InDesign and Photoshop, which are incorporated with traditional methods, from stone lithography to intaglio.

-“We’re not throwing out any of the old tools,” Lyons says.
+“We’re not throwing out any of the old tools,” Yamamoto says.
 “We’re just adding compartments in the toolbox for the new ones.
 It is what makes UT stand out.
-We take the approach of an English professor with Shakespeare, or a physics professor with Newtonian laws.
+We take the approach of an English professor with Shakespeare or a physics professor with Newtonian laws.
 We want our students to have tools that are both commercially relevant and historical in their use.”

 This method of teaching prepares students for a wide range of careers.

-Interdisciplinary artist Crystal Wagner (’08) is one of many graduates who have exhibited around the world.
-Her giant colorful installations made of birthday table cloths, flagging tape, chicken wire, and prints have created interactive experiences around the world and throughout the US.
+Interdisciplinary artist Crystal Wagner (’08) is one of many graduates who has exhibited her work around the world.
+Her giant colorful installations made of birthday table cloths, flagging tape, chicken wire, and prints have created interactive experiences throughout the United States and around the world.

 “UT challenged me to consider my own work in the context of the academic realm and encouraged deep intellectual introspection as well as the opportunity to experiment,” Wagner says.
 “I truly appreciated the commitment to technical and intellectual investigation.
 If you are interested in digging deep—really deep—UT will give you an environment to do it.”

-Other graduates have pursued teaching, either as elementary or high school art educators, or as faculty members at institutions including Vanderbilt University, the University of Illinois, Iowa State University, and Nova Scotia College of Art and Design.
+Other graduates have pursued teaching, either as elementary or high school art educators or as faculty members at institutions including the University of Maryland, the School of the Art Institute of Chicago, Iowa State University, and Nova Scotia College of Art and Design.

-Several alumni have opened businesses in Knoxville offering services such as graphic design and letter press printing.
-Justin Helton (’07) launched Status Serigraph, a graphic design and limited-edition poster studio, that has created art for the bands Phish, the Avett Brothers, and the Black Keys, along with the Bonnaroo Music and Arts Festival.
+Several alumni have opened businesses in Knoxville offering services such as graphic design and letterpress printing.
+Justin Helton (’07) launched Status Serigraph, a graphic design and limited-edition poster studio that has created art for bands Phish, the Avett Brothers, and the Black Keys, as well as the Bonnaroo Music and Arts Festival.

 “Printmaking really fits with this vision of Knoxville as a maker city,” Lyons says.
-“Our alums have become part of the fabric of our community.”
+“Our alumni have become part of the fabric of our community.”